lblakej/document-markup-mac-help/docs-mac-project-part-5/README.md

 <img src="table-of-contents.png">

-### 3. Footer
+### 3. Footnote

-If you forgot to put in a footer, you can get that done here now.
+If you forgot to put in a footnote, you can get that done here now.